 My background is in biology (B.S.), conservation genetics, and science education (M.Ed.)
 (Centre College, SUNY-ESF, Xavier University).
 I’ve taught genetics (SUNY-ESF) and secondary-level biology, chemistry, and physical science.
-I’ve also worked with the Cincinnati Nature Center and RAPTOR Inc. to deliver educational programming to people of all ages, with the hope of inspiring others to find what excites them about the world they inhabit.
+Currently, I am an educator and trainer at Cascades Raptor Center, where I work alongside highly skilled humans and birds to help inspire others to find what excites them about the world they inhabit.
 I am also the creator of the science newsletter A Teetering Vulture.

 For three years I was also a crisis counselor with The Trevor Project.
 As a lesbian woman who knows what it can feel like to be an outsider, I have always wanted the work that I do—in every role I fill—to drive the type of change in the world that means our societies become more equitable and all living things are treated with more care and kindness.